NorthernMan54/homebridge-gsh-beta/Beta_Server_Usage.md

 Before completing this setup, you will need to provide to me your `Google Home` login/email, so I can enroll your account in the Beta service.
 Please use the Homebridge discord server and direct message/chat to share this.

-Please note, configuring the beta environemnt will require you to remove your existing Homebridge Google Smart Home configuration, so I you have a setup you don't want to redo, don't do this.
+Please note, configuring the beta environemnt will require you to remove your existing Homebridge Google Smart Home configuration, so if you have a setup you don't want to redo, don't do this.

 1 - In the homebridge UI under Plugins, disable `Homebridge Google Smart Home` in the homebridge UI